 The Walsh house.
 Papa Walsh is railing to his wife about how Brenda is irrational, stubborn, out of control, and won't listen to reason.
 Yes, yes, yes, and yes.
-Now blame yourselves - after all, you raised her.
-Mama Walsh urges him to calm down, but Papa Walsh is incensed that Stuart is “putting her up” at an expensive hotel the way Richard Gere did with Julia Roberts in Pretty Woman.
-Mama Walsh points out that Brenda and Stuart are not pimp and hooker, but that they live together at the hotel...but it doesn't look as though this distinction does anything to improve Papa Walsh's mood.
-He's mystified that Brenda would accept a marriage proposal from someone she's only known for three weeks, which made me chortle because it's exactly the sort of stupidly impulsive, irrational stunt that viewers have been conditioned to expect from this self-absorbed diva.
+Now blame yourselves; you raised her.
+Mama Walsh urges him to calm down, but Papa Walsh is incensed that Stuart is putting her up at an expensive hotel the way Richard Gere did with Julia Roberts in Pretty Woman.
+Mama Walsh points out that Brenda and Stuart are not pimp and hooker, and that they live together at the hotel...but it doesn't look as though this distinction does anything to improve Papa Walsh's mood.
+He's mystified that Brenda would accept a marriage proposal from someone she's only known for three weeks, which made me chortle 'cause it's exactly the sort of stupidly impulsive, irrational stunt that viewers have been conditioned to expect from this self-absorbed diva.

 KEG house.
 Steve is shooting pool with John Sears when the phone rings.
 John answers it, and it's Laura Kingman calling for Steve...but Steve motions for him to tell her he's not there, so John fibs to Laura and tells her she just missed him.
 After he hangs up, he asks Steve what he did to the girl, and Steve just says it's no big deal...and that Laura's a nice girl, but things between them didn't work out.
 John tells him this is the third time she's called, and Steve stares into space looking troubled.

 California University.
-Brandon gives Dylan an update on the Brenda situation, and tells him that Mama and Papa Walsh and the Carsons are getting together for lunch to form an alliance - presumably to stop the wedding.
-Dylan shakes his head and calls Brenda “a piece of work”, and Brandon jokes that she'll probably get another free trip to Paris out of it.
+Brandon gives Dylan an update on The Brenda Situation, and tells him that Mama and Papa Walsh and the Carsons are getting together for lunch to form an alliance - presumably to stop the wedding.
+Dylan shakes his head in incredulity and calls Brenda "a piece of work", and Brandon bitterly jokes that she'll probably get another free trip to Paris out of it.
 Haha!
-He asks Dylan to give him the skinny on whatever dirt he has on Stuart, but Dylan immediately clams up and says, “No comment.”
-He tells Brandon he has no interest in getting involved in Brenda's love life, and then ambles off to class.
+He asks Dylan to give him the skinny on whatever dirt he has on Stuart, but Dylan immediately clams up and says, "No comment."
+He tells Brandon he has no interest in getting involved in Brenda's love life, then ambles off to class.

 Student Union.
 Laura Kingman spots Ahn-drea sitting at a table and goes over to join her.
 Apparently the two have a chemistry class together.
 Laura asks her if she knows Steve Sanders, since she knows that both of them went to West Beverly High.
 Ahn-drea tells her that Steve is one of her closest friends, and so Laura asks her how she can get in touch with him.
 Ahn-drea says that Steve spends a lot of time at the KEG house, but Laura already knows this and doesn't think he's been getting her messages...or refuses to get a clue and admit to herself that he probably has been getting her messages but chooses not to return any of them.
 She then pretends to need some notes from him for another class they're in together and asks Ahn-drea if she knows Steve's home number.
 Ahn-drea writes it down and hands it to her.

 Plane.
 Brandon and Steve board the plane, along with a random Elvis impersonator...and a few minutes later, Kelly, Donna, and Ahn-drea also board.
-Brandon looks startled to see them and asks Steve who else he told about Brenda's elopement.
-Steve swears he just told Kelly.
+Brandon looks startled to see them and asks Steve who else he told about Brenda's elopement, and Steve swears he just told Kelly.
 David boards the plane and acts really dickish to the flight attendant.
-When he sees Kelly, the two start sniping at each other again, which is getting annoying.
-Donna orders them to put aside their differences for Brenda's sake, so, mercifully, the two agree on a truce.
+When he sees Kelly, the two start sniping at each other again, which is getting annoying fast.
+Donna orders them to put aside their differences for Brenda's sake - so, mercifully, the two agree on a truce.
 Kelly apologizes to him about the whole custody mess, and David softens and says he misses having a sister.
 Kelly remarks that of all her mother's failed marriages, he's the only brother she got out of any of them.
 David breaks into a smile and urges her to move back into the apartment, which pleases Donna enormously.
-Dylan is the last to board the plane, and as he slouches down the aisle toward his seat, he mumbles something about how he wouldn't miss this wedding for the world.
+Dylan is the last to board the plane, and as he slouches down the aisle toward his seat, he mumbles that he wouldn't miss this wedding for the world.

 Las Vegas.
 Stuart wheels a food cart over to Brenda.
 She inspects the meal and announces that this will be her last supper as a single woman.
-She tells him she's thrilled that their elopement is turning out to be everything she hoped it would be.
-The two toast their cleverness in successfully getting away from everyone.
+She tells him she's thrilled that their elopement is turning out to be everything she hoped it would be...and the two toast their cleverness in successfully getting away from everyone.

 During the flight, Steve tries to teach Ahn-drea how to play Blackjack, but she's nonsensically babbling about the concept of human connection.
 Brandon tells Dylan he's obligated to disclose everything he knows about Stuart, now that his sister is about to marry the guy.
 Dylan insists he doesn't want to get involved, but Brandon points out that he got involved when he boarded the plane.
 Dylan finally gives in and reveals that Stuart used to deal drugs at a nightclub he once managed.
 That's the big secret?!
 Granted, drug dealing isn't an ideal pastime, but the dramatic way Dylan was acting so closed-mouthed about Stuart, I was expecting something way worse.
 Brandon's like, "That settles it!" and is adamant about finding a way to stop Brenda from marrying him.
 Dylan points out that Stuart may not be dealing drugs anymore, but Brandon doesn't believe it's possible he may have cleaned up his act.